 o Completion of work-site projects

-The philosophy behind standards-based education is that a student does not receive credit for a course until all indicators have been mastered or deemed at least Proficient.
+The philosophy behind standards-based education is that a student does not ‘pass’ a course or graduate high school until all indicators have been deemed at least Proficient.
 This same practice extends to assessing ELOs.
-Students should only receive credit for their ELO when ALL indicators have been mastered.
-This does not mean that a student will fail if not all indicators have been met.
+Students will only have proved proficiency in those indicators deemed Proficient or above at the end of the ELO term.
+This does not mean that a student will fail if not all indicators have been met; they will simply have to seek other opportunities to address those indicators.
 Standards-based education provides students with an opportunity to edit, revise, and redo until Proficient or Exemplary status has been achieved.
 Students are not held to a semester or year-long course time frame; they can continue making improvements until Proficiency has been attained.

-Although the indicators selected for ELOs may be different depending upon the essential question, goals, and/or learning outcomes, the four components of an ELO (research, reflection, product, presentation) are included in every ELO.
-Every ELO student will show Proficiency or higher in the following indicators:
+Although the indicators selected for ELOs may be different depending upon the essential question, goals, and/or learning outcomes, all ELOs will help the student develop skills in self-direction, independent thinking, and responsibility for learning.

 Evaluating ELOs and the ELO System: